{{brizy_dc_image_alt imageSrc=

 11. Have fun.
 Be sure to have fun!
 Sometimes there’s a misconception that when we gather around God’s Word we have to be boring and solemn.
 Respectful of God and one another, yes!
 But not boring.
 We are reading about the Creator of all creators, and so there’s nothing boring there!
 Enjoy the time of connecting with others, hearing them, sharing your thoughts and learning.

-We highly recommend that you watch the simple step-by-step videos about how to start your own Bible Cluster here.
-These videos were produced by Pastor David Ingrassia (the creator of Bible Clusters) and his team at Charlotte Awake.
+We recommend that you explore additional resources for Bible Clusters here.
+These resources were produced by Pastor David Ingrassia (the creator of Bible Clusters) and the team at Charlotte Awake.

 A Few Notes for Facilitators